gatimo256/project2/README.md

-This project will be focusing on the  Bank Marketing from Kaggle described below.
+This project will be focusing on the  Bank Marketing Data Set from Kaggle described below.

 1) Source of data
 Source: